Let's face it. Nobody likes to pay credit card annual fees.

 Click Here to learn more about the Delta SkyMiles Gold American Express Card

-There’s also a business version of the Delta Gold card as well, dubbed the Delta SkyMiles® Gold Business American Express Card.
-And similarly, the card’s $99 annual fee is waived for the first year (see rates & fees)
+There's also a business version of the Delta Gold card as well, dubbed the Delta SkyMiles® Gold Business American Express Card.
+And similarly, the card has an introductory annual fee of $0, and then $99 each year after that (see rates & fees).

 Click Here to learn more about the Delta SkyMiles Gold Business American Express Card

-The United Explorer Card is currently offering 40,000 Miles after spending $2,000 in the first three months of card membership.
-You’ll also earn another 25,000 miles (65,000 total) after you spend $10,000 in the first six months.
-Once again, the card’s $95 annual fee is waived for the first year of card membership.
+The United Explorer Card is currently offering 50,000 Miles after spending $3,000 in the first three months of card membership.
+Once again, the card's $95 annual fee is waived for the first year of card membership.

 You'll also get free checked luggage, earn 2x United MileagePlus miles for purchases at United, hotels, and at restaurants, and 25% back on United in-flight purchases.